interoperable-mobility/principles/docs/index.md

 --8<-- "includes/co-authors-logo-grid.html"

-You can find out more information about becomeing a co-signer or supporting the Principles by reviewing the [support](support.md) section.
+You can find out more information about becoming a co-signer or supporting the Principles by reviewing the [support](support.md) section.

 --8<-- "includes/glossary.md"